mlegrain/thesis_corona_twitter/README.md

 Transfer both .py files you have for 1) creating your database and 2) streaming the tweets from a directory on your laptop or hard drive onto the AWS instance.

 Now that the code is in the instance, open a terminal window.
-Change your directory to the place where your AWS key is located using “cd /the_path_where_the_key_is/”.
-Connect to your instance using the following line of code: ssh -i “key_name” ubuntu@“your_IP_address”.
+Change your directory to the place where your AWS key is located using `cd /the_path_where_the_key_is/`.
+Connect to your instance using the following line of code: `ssh -i “key_name” ubuntu@“your_IP_address”`.
 Note that your IP address can be found under IPv4 Public IP either by scrolling to the right of the instance row or copying it from the description of your instance.
 You should now be connected to your instance from your terminal.
 There will be a message welcoming you onto the system.

 Now, you can run the code.
 First, run “python create_db.py”.
 As we saw above, this will create the database with our desired table.
-Second, run “nohup python DBstream.py &”.
+Second, run `nohup python DBstream.py &`.
 Using nohup enables the code to run in the background even if you disconnect yourself from the instance.
 The output returned from your code will be stored in a nohup.out file.
 When you run this line of code, a unique code process number will be returned.
 Be sure to keep this number safe as you will need it to kill this process.

 Now that your code is up, running and that the tweets are being collected, you can log out from your instance on terminal by clicking on “control” and “d”.